Virgin Money London Marathon 2019

 Running for the RNLI?
 Once registered, set up your fundraising page

 The Virgin Money London Marathon is one of the top five World Marathon Majors and probably the best-known event in the UK running calendar.
-It’s incredibly popular, with more than 250,000 people applying for a place in 2017.
+It’s incredibly popular, with a record 386,050 people applying for a place in 2018.